gandastik/info-comsec/finals.md

 	- can link with other systems (eg. authen)
 - 😵 wtf is a firewall bandwidth you may ask .... its a **amount of traffic after being filtered by a firewall per second ** 🤓
 - **host based firewall** - firewall at your device (3 layers needed: transports, network, data link)
+	- sits inbetween network layer and transport layer
+	- program or service that runs on the pc
 	- personal firewall

 #### Q: can firewall prevent viruses ?